Skip to content

 App tips

-How to blur your background in Zoom—and the case for not doing it
+How to blur your background on Zoom—and the case for not doing it

 A hero image for Zoom app tips with the Zoom logo on a blue background

-1. With the Zoom desktop app open, click your profile icon, and select Settings (or click zoom.us > Preferences from the toolbar).
+1. With the Zoom desktop app open, click the Settings cog icon.

-2. Click Background & Effects on the left sidebar.
+2. In the Settings popup, click Background & effects on the left sidebar.

 How to blur your background in Zoom: click Background & Effects, then Blur (from the Settings)